Skip to main content

 The music was non-stop—a heavy industrial beat layered with an array of synthesizer sounds.
 I had never heard music like this before.
 Then, suddenly, I heard the Pet Shop Boys: "I've got the brains, you've got the looks, let's make lots of money."
 The entire place erupted as everyone began dancing.
 This also happened when "Nemesis" by Shriekback played, another Starck Club favorite:

 Though the style of music constantly changed, the beat remained, and the sound, like the club’s surroundings, felt mystical and intoxicating.
-Many women held onto the balcony railings while men and women rubbed against them to the rhythm of the music.
-Nothing seemed to matter except love and lust.
-It was exotic and erotic.
+Nothing seemed to matter except love expressed in a variety of ways and body languages.

 The restroom was a large, unisex space with a sleek array of faucets and surrounding mirrors.
 In the middle sat a large white linen sofa occupied by people with big, wild hairstyles.
 It seemed many enjoyed lounging in the restroom.
 When I tried washing my hands, I couldn’t find the handles to turn on the faucet.
 Fortunately, someone noticed and instructed me to place my hands under it, and magically the water flowed.
 I had never seen this technology before.
 Everything in the Starck Club felt modern and stylish, even its restroom.